DinoChiesa/apigee-el/README.md

 To add a policy to an existing proxy, open a dired buffer to ../apiproxy and:

     M-x edge-add-policy

+To add a target to an existing proxy, open a dired buffer to ../apiproxy and:

+    M-x edge-add-target

 ## Adding templates